Purpose of this Report

 ■ Letter Sealing Versions

 The original version of LINE messaging end-to-encryption protocol, released in 2016, is referred to as Letter Sealing v1.
 While v1 provides end-to-end encryption for both 1-to-1 and group chats, several protocol-level attacks that could potentially lead to message forgery and user impersonation were reported via our Bug Bounty Program by Takanori Isobe (University of Hyogo, Japan) and Kazuhiko Minematsu (NEC Corporation, Japan).
 We verified that the attacks are not practically feasible due to additional server-side checks and restrictions implemented in LINE's messaging servers.
-In order to improve the security of our users and avoid potential future attacks against Letter Sealing, we developed Letter Sealing v2 in collaboration with the researchers.
-Details about Letter Sealing v2 can be found in our Encryption Whitepaper.
+In order to improve the security of our users and avoid potential future attacks against Letter Sealing, we developed E2EE v2 in collaboration with the researchers.
+Details about E2EE v2 can be found in our Encryption Whitepaper.

 |LINE for iOS/iPad OS||8.15.0|

 |LINE Chrome Extension/ChromeOS||2.2.0|